oskartt/Smart-Home/README.md

 When it’s cold, the thermostat **levels up** to increase indoor temperature.
 When it’s warm, it **levels down** to save energy.
+## REST API Documentation

+The Smart Thermostat REST API is documented using Swagger (OpenAPI).

+The API specification is available in this repository:
+- `openapi-unresolved.yaml`

+The API defines endpoints for:
+- Retrieving registered devices
+- Sending telemetry data from thermostats
+- Reading and updating thermostat configuration